MartinArmstrongAU/CP3407_Group_Project/user_stories/user_story_05.md

 Description-v1: As a cleaning business, I want to receive booking requests and assign them to my cleaners so that I can streamline operations.

 ## Tasks:
-Task 1: Research potential ways for completing user story Task 2: Decide on method (method chosen was to use in-built components) Task 3: Add components to website and connect them to the menubar for accessibility Task 4: Customise the individual services offered (from example partnered cleaners) using the backend systems
+- Task 1: Research potential ways for completing user story Estimated: 0.5 day.
+- Task 2: Decide on method (method chosen was to use in-built components) Estimated: 0.5 day.
+- Task 3: Add components to website and connect them to the menubar for accessibility Estimated: 3 days.
+- Task 4: Customise the individual services offered (from example partnered cleaners) using the backend systems Estimated: 2 days.
-Note: Free version of Wix Studio does not allow access to full functionallity for online booking.
+- Note: Free version of Wix Studio does not allow access to full functionallity for online booking.

 ## UI Design
 ![image alt](../images/mockup_booking_services.JPG)